Evelyn Butler Tilden: Early life and education

 Tilden was born March 28, 1891, in Lawrence, Massachusetts to Harriette (née Butler) and Howard Benjamin Tilden.
 She completed an A.B. at Brown University in 1913.
 While working with Hideyo Noguchi at the Rockefeller Institute for Medical Research as his editor, she quickly also became a laboratory technician in his lab and developed a staining technique for the routine diagnosis of syphilis in 1922.
-Tilden worked with Noguchi on trachoma, finding that Bacterium granulosis was still a potent infector after a year or more of dormancy.
+Tilden worked with Noguchi on trachoma, finding that Bacterium granulosis (a Gram negative bacterium thought by Noguchi to be the cause of trachoma) was still a potent infector after a year or more of dormancy.
 When Noguchi died in 1928, Tilden helped finish his work showing that oroya fever and verruga peruviana are the same disease.
 While in Noguchi's laboratory, she earned a M.S.
 (1926) and Ph.D.
-(1929) Columbia University.
+(1929) at Columbia University.
 Her dissertation, coauthored with Edgar G. Miller Jr., was titled, The Response of the Monkey (Macacus rhesus) to Withdrawal of Vitamin A from the Diet.
 She was an assistant in bacteriology and immunology from 1928 to 1931 at Roosevelt.
 Tilden was a member of Sigma Xi and Sigma Delta Epsilon.